LinaLozz/LinaLozz/README.md

  </h1>

  <p>
  I’m a Colombian professional, passionate to learn about technology and marketing, I studied programming with an emphasis on web applications at Sergio Arboleda University.
-With extensive knowledge in Digital Marketing .
+With extensive knowledge in User Experience Design.
 </p>

 <h3>